MatthewHeun/RCLabels/cran-comments.md

               - checking for detritus in the temp directory ...
 NOTE Found the following files/directories:
                 'lastMiKTeXException'
-                This appears to be a mal-configuration
-                of this test environment.
+                This notes appears to result from a mal-configuration of this test environment.
                 No other test environment generated this note.
         * Ubuntu Linux 20.04.1 LTS, R-release, GCC